Ankit-Tanwar03/Ankit-Tanwar03/README.md

 - 🧐 I'm passionate about new technologies. 😎
 - 🔭 I’m currently looking to collaborate to enhance my skills further. 💻
 - 🥅 2024 Goals: To connect with as many people as I can and brainstorm on different topics.
-- ⚡ Fun fact: I love reading books, play FIFA with my wife, and adventuring out.
+- ⚡ Fun fact: I love reading books, doing street photography, playing FIFA with my wife, and adventuring out.

 <h3>⚡Github Stats: </h3>